happypandax/happypandax/docs/source/faq.rst

 - PNG = ``.png``
 - GIF = ``.gif``

-It is possible to add additional file extensions with plugins
+It is possible to add support for additional file extensions with plugins

 Scanning for galleries
 -------------------------------------

-In addition to regular paths to folders, the scanner also accepts paths with the following tokens inside it:
+In addition to regular paths to folders, the scanner also supports some special syntax for more fine-grained control of the import process.

+The following tokens can be used in a path, these shall be called component-tokens:

 - ``{collection}`` - to specify that this part in the path is a collection
 - ``{grouping}`` or ``{series}`` - to specify that this part in the path is a grouping